DATA-606-FALL-2022/DATA606_Ranjith_Reddy/Draft_Proposal.md

   - Which products were added first to the cart majority times?
   - Which hour of the day are each of the departments most busy?

-## Unit of analysis for project will be Instacart users

 ## Variables and Measures